 For example, let’s say you own a meditation retreat in Singapore and you’d like to increase the search traffic to your website.
 Instead of trying to optimize your site for the keywords ‘meditation retreat’, you can optimize your site for keywords ‘buddhist meditation retreat in singapore’ which is a long-tail keyword with low search volume, but good traffic.

-- Position Tracking: With the pro version of SEMrush, you can select up to 100 keywords and see how your website is ranking on search engines for these keywords.
-You can frequently monitor your site’s performance and do the necessary optimization to make sure you rank well for all these keywords.
+- Position Tracking – Semrush’s position tracking tool is widely recognized as the most accurate position tracking tool on the market.
+With the pro version of Semrush, you can select up to 500 keywords and see how your website is ranking on search engines for these keywords.
+You can frequently monitor your site’s search visibility on both desktop and mobile, and take the necessary steps to optimize your rankings for critical keywords.

-You can do all these and more with a PRO subscription of SEMrush.
-My suggestion would be to first try their free 1-month trial and use all these features yourself.
-You can click here to get a complete list of their features.
+You can do all these and more with a PRO subscription of Semrush.
+My suggestion would be to first try their free 2-week trial and use all these features yourself.

 All of these tools below are free and you can use them to improve the search visibility of your site:

-- Open Site Explorer – You can track your link profile and uncover link building opportunities using this free tool
+- Link Explorer – You can track your link profile and uncover link building opportunities using this free tool

 - Keyword Explorer – Helps you find the best keywords in your niche